pkliang/gankmaku/README.md

 Gankmaku
 =========

- Project created for learing how to apply the **Android-CleanArchitecture** with [Reactive Programming](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754) and Android good practices to develop a **MVP (Model View Presenter)** application using [gank.io](http://gank.io/) RESTful API as the domain of the application.
+ Project created for learning how to apply the **Android-CleanArchitecture** with [Reactive Programming](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754) and Android good practices to develop a **MVP (Model View Presenter)** application using [gank.io/api](http://gank.io/api) as the domain of the application.

 Motivation
 ----